karoldavid/feedreader/README.md

-## Feedreader Testsuite with Jasmine
+## Feed Reader Test Suites with Jasmine

 #### Here is a link to the live version
 http://karoldavid.github.io/feedreader

 ## Project Overview

 "test-driven development" is an important part of the development process.
-It ensures that features, to be developed in the future, do not break existing features.
+It ensures that features, to be developed in the future, do not break existing ones.
 In this project, a number of tests are run against a web-based application that reads RSS feeds.
 The test suites are written within Jasmina, a JavaScript Testing Framework.
 They test the underlying business logic of the application, the event handling and the DOM manipulation.

 #### The spec file 'jasmine/spec/feeadreader.js' contains 5 test suites